Solana-MobileConnect/.github/profile/README.md

 ### Logging in

 To log in, a new login session is created on the server.
 Each login session is associated with a unique link.
 This link is encoded in a QR code.
-When the user scans it, their public key is sent to the server, allowing us to capture it.
+When the user scans it, their public key is sent to the server (as part of Solana Pay's Transaction Request), allowing us to capture it.

-In this case, the server sends back a dummy transaction, but ignores it afterwards -- since we're only interested in the public key.
+In this case, the server sends back a dummy transaction and ignores it afterwards -- since we're only interested in the public key.

 The frontend polls the server about the login session and eventually receives the public key.
 This is when the user is logged in.